 - Quality of materials used such as screen, vinyl, acrylic, glass

-A patio enclosure can help expand your home’s living areas and help you get more enjoyment from your space.
-Having no patio covering means rain will ruin a barbecue.
+An outdoor patio enclosure can help expand your home’s living areas and help you get more enjoyment from your space.
+Having no deck covering means rain will ruin a barbecue.
 Too much hot sun and mosquitoes send a party inside the house.
-And a relaxing visit in the fall means everyone wrapped in blankets to enjoy the outdoors.
+And a relaxing visit in the fall means everyone is wrapped in blankets to enjoy the outdoors.